flipacholas/Architecture-of-consoles/articles/playstation-vita.Rmd.md

 Along the Cortex-A8 came the **ARMv7** instruction set.
 This is the continuation of the [ARMv6 ISA](nintendo-3ds#new-dialects) by expanding its multi-processing and SIMD capabilities [@cpu-thomas_v7].

 ARMv7 is the longest-living 32-bit ISA from ARM, but also the last one.
-Its wide-spread adoption would still be highly [fragmented](nintendo-3ds#and-a-fragmented-distribution), mainly due to the split of Cortex into the aforementioned profiles (spawning different subsets of the ISA), existing adoption of the ARMv6 (i.e. the first Raspberry Pi and Nokia's Symbian platform only supported ARMv6) and the enlargement of Thumb.
+Its widespread adoption would still be highly [fragmented](nintendo-3ds#and-a-fragmented-distribution), mainly due to the split of Cortex into the aforementioned profiles (spawning different subsets of the ISA), existing adoption of the ARMv6 (i.e. the first Raspberry Pi and Nokia's Symbian platform only supported ARMv6) and the enlargement of Thumb.
 To avoid making this topic too dense, I've dedicated different sections further down to discuss these.

 #### The core